rejojer/PageIndex/README.md

 [Mafin 2.5](https://vectify.ai/mafin) is a reasoning-based RAG system for financial document analysis, powered by **PageIndex**.
 It achieved a state-of-the-art [**98.7% accuracy**](https://vectify.ai/blog/Mafin2.5) on the [FinanceBench](https://arxiv.org/abs/2311.11944) benchmark — significantly outperforming traditional vector-based RAG systems.

-PageIndex's hierarchical indexing enabled precise navigation and extraction of relevant content from complex financial reports, such as SEC filings and earnings disclosures.
+PageIndex's hierarchical indexing and reasoning-driven retrieval enable precise navigation and extraction of relevant context from complex financial reports, such as SEC filings and earnings disclosures.

 Explore the full [benchmark results](https://github.com/VectifyAI/Mafin2.5-FinanceBench) and our [blog post](https://vectify.ai/blog/Mafin2.5) for detailed comparisons and performance metrics.